viaacode/robotest/README.md

 # Robotest: E2E testing with the Robot Framework

 > **Robot Framework** is a generic open source automation framework.
 It can be
 > used for test automation and robotic process automation (RPA).

+The framework was initially developed at Nokia and was open sourced in 2008.

 Some links about:
 - the Robot Framework: